laqme/koitieq/_meiaq/03-more-concepts.md

 ### Intension in Kuna

-The solution to this problem used by Kuna is to make the denotations functions from possible worlds to entities: <span class=int>○</span> instead of ○.
+The solution to this problem used by Kuna is to make the denotations be functions from possible worlds to entities: <span class=int>○</span> instead of ○.

 > ⟦_Líma_{:.t}⟧ = λ𝑤&nbsp; Lima in world 𝑤<br>
 > ⟦_ké joqdoaq po Pérugua_{:.t}⟧ = λw&nbsp; the capital of Peru in world 𝑤